SUU Reports 8 New Cases of COVID-19, Utah Sets New Record for Cases - SUU News

 The previous highest one-day case count was 1,117 reported last Friday by the Utah Department of Health.

 Cases in Iron County have remained low in comparison to the rest of the state.
-The Southwest Utah Public Health Department did not publish an update Thursday for cases in the county or surrounding area.
+The Southwest Utah Public Health Department reported five new cases in the county and 36 in the surrounding areas.

 Since SUU began updating its COVID-19 case count page on Aug.
 27, 34 people among the pool of students, faculty and staff on campus received a positive test for the coronavirus.